 Boom, instant mint stamp :).

-If you end up having a stamp (or using a fork), just gently press the design (or tines of a fork) into confectioner’s sugar and then into the mint.
-Here is me doing that exact same thing with a stamp I made.
+If you end up having a stamp (or using a fork), just gently press the design (or tines of a fork) into the confectioner’s sugar and then into the mint.

-If Grandmama were alive, she’d take one look and say “Well, God love it!”
+Now, if my Grandmama were alive, she’d take one look and say, “Well, God love it!”